What is modern slavery?

 Women and Girls

-Women and girls are disproportionately affected by modern slavery, accounting for 71 per cent of the 40.3 million people living in modern slavery.
+Women and girls are disproportionately affected by modern slavery.

 Project